Scouting in Ohio: French Creek Council

-French Creek Council (#532) serves Scouts in Pennsylvania and Ohio.
-It has its headquarters in Erie, Pennsylvania.
+The French Creek Council serves Boy Scouts in six counties in northwestern Pennsylvania and one township in Ohio.
+The council was organized in 1972 from a merger of the former Washington Trail Council of Erie, Custaloga Council of Sharon and Colonel Drake Council of Oil City, Pennsylvania.
+It has headquarters in Erie, Pennsylvania.

+Camps

+The French Creek Council owns and operates a 525 acre facility known as Custaloga Town Scout Reservation, located along French Creek in Mercer and Venango counties.

 Great Trail Council

 Great Trail Council (#433) was created in 1921 as the Akron Area Council.
 It is composed of 4 districts and serves Summit, Portage, Medina, Trumbull, Mahoning, and northern Wayne Counties.
 At the start of 2017 the southern counties of the Greater Western Reserve Council were merged into the Great Trail Council.